The Private Affairs of Bel Ami: Plot

 Georges only fails to seduce the wife of the blind pianist he met at the first dinner party.
 He disparages her husband as being unable to appreciate her beauty, but the wife tells Georges off.

 Georges then juggles the affections of Madeleine and Clotilde, and those of Madame Walter, a married woman of virtuous reputation.
 Georges flatters her and later she gives him some useful news.
 Her husband and Laroche-Mathieu have fed him false information; the government is about to seize Morocco, contrary to what he has written in his column.
 The schemers will benefit financially from their manipulation of him.
 Mme Walters suggests he invest with her and make a profit.
 She kneels by him and winds her hair around his jacket cuff buttons.

-Clotilde later finds the hairs and knows they are not Madeliene's.
-She is upset he is not even faithful to Madeliene and her, but Georges reads from a letter Clotilde once sent him saying she would always love him regardless of any cruelty and she would hide her jealousy.
+Clotilde later finds the hairs and knows they are not Madeleine's.
+She is upset he is not even faithful to Madeleine and her, but Georges reads from a letter Clotilde once sent him saying she would always love him regardless of any cruelty and she would hide her jealousy.

-Madeliene inherits a fortune from a male friend and Georges says this will humiliate him as it implies she and the man were lovers.
-In order to fend off gossip he wants Madeliene to sign over half the money to him and for them to say their friend left his fortune equally to both of them.
-Madeliene agrees.
+Madeleine inherits a fortune from a male friend and Georges says this will humiliate him as it implies she and the man were lovers.
+In order to fend off gossip he wants Madeleine to sign over half the money to him and for them to say their friend left his fortune equally to both of them.
+Madeleine agrees.

 The Walters invite the Duroys to their home to a viewing of a celebrated and costly painting (it is boldly coloured and full of evil-looking creatures).
 Suzanne, now a sought-after heiress, is delighted to see him.
 Seeing Madeleine and Laroche-Mathieu conversing at the gathering gives Georges an idea.
 Laroche-Mathieu is attracted to Madeleine, so he asks her to lead the foreign minister on to gain information and ensure that he does not deceive Georges again, at least that is what he tells her.
 He then uses this as grounds for divorce, so he can marry Suzanne.
 Her father is outraged, and her mother aghast.
 Upon further consideration, however, and for his daughter's happiness, he gives his consent.
 This is too much for Clotilde to stand.

 According to French law, a person can appropriate a noble name if there are no known survivors.
 Georges does just that.
 Madame Walter, however, locates Philippe de Cantel, the last descendant, though too late.
 He challenges Georges to a duel, two weeks before his marriage.
 Before the duel, Georges professes to Clotilde that there are only two people he loves: her and her young daughter.
 Clotilde goes to the Walters to try to stop the duel, but the two men fatally shoot each other.
 Just before he dies, Georges regrets not being happy with Clotilde.